telerik/fiddler-everywhere-docs/get-started/modify-traffic.md

     ![Change the loaded request values in new Composer windows](../images/composer/edit-in-composer-002.png)

     >tip To modify a header, select it and change the needed key-value pair.
 You can add a new header using the top key-value row (which is empty by default and ready to receive new values).
-Once the modifying or adding new header is done, press the confirmation button (a tick) to the right to apply the changes.
+Once modifying or adding a new header is done, press the confirmation button (a tick) to the right to apply the changes.

 4. Click **Execute**.